-Mr V has a self-invested personal pension (SIPP) with London & Colonial Services Limited, now called Pathlines Pensions UK Limited ("L&C").
-Mr V invested in unlisted shares in his SIPP.
-Mr V says L&C should not have allowed the investment which has since failed causing him loss.
+Mr C has a self-invested personal pension (SIPP) with London & Colonial Services Limited, now called Pathlines Pensions UK Limited ("L&C").
+Mr C invested in unlisted shares in his SIPP.
+Mr C says L&C should not have allowed the investments which have since failed causing him loss.